 Summary Report

 The summary chart listed below provides us with an excellent roadmap for tracking the lowest hanging fruit.
-You can see from the chart below, there are 5 areas that we consider in this category.
-These will be the primary areas we begin to address in this athlete’s programming, while using anthropometric measurements to better understand the levers the athlete may need to adjust to get into more successful positions.
-The bottom line is, different athletes rely on different attributes to be efficient.
-Understanding that and “maintaining” those metrics while bringing up others can help create more healthy and explosive athletes with higher ceilings.
+As an example, you can see from the chart below, this specific athlete has 5 areas with the lowest hanging fruit.
+These will be the primary areas we begin to address in his programming, while using anthropometric measurements to better understand the levers the athlete may need to adjust to get into more successful positions.

 See ya’ in the gym…